embesozzi/keycloak-workshop-stepup-mfa-biometrics/README.md

 ```

 ## Test cases
-As an example, I've implemented Global Bank (Cases 1 and 2) portal that has the following requirements:
+As an example, I've implemented **Global Bank portal** (Cases 1 and 2) portal that has the following requirements:

 * Supports OIDC login with one-factor username and password and two factor with Passkeys
 * Only authenticated user with MFA Passkeys can access to manage the bank accounts
 * If the user is not authenticated with MFA when managing bank accounts, it triggers the step-up to MFA :) in a lovely way

-The Bank Loan portal (Case 3) has the following requirements:
+The **Bank Loan portal** (Case 3) has the following requirements:
 * Supports OIDC login with Passkeys
+* Only authenticated user with Passkeys can view the loans

 ### Use case 1: Sign up on the Bank Portal